Trust an Expert with Your Child’s Cleft Lip and Palate Repair

 Surgery for Cleft Lip

 This is the simpler of the two surgeries.
 After the patient is sedated, Dr. Hurwitz will make incisions on either side of the cleft to create tissue flaps, which he will suture together to close the cleft.
-He will skillfully ensure that the incisions follow the normal contours of the upper lip, so that the scar will blend in as it fades over time.
+He will skillfully ensure that the incisions follow the normal contours of the upper lip, to improve blending of the scar as it fades over time.
 A second operation is sometimes required.

 Surgery for Cleft Palate